 Container Refund Scheme Small Scale Infrastructure Grants Program

-Round 1 provides funding in two categories:
+The grant is providing funding in two categories:

 - Aboriginal and Torres Strait Islander Councils